Albertosogasol/Albertosogasol/README.md

 </p>
 <b>About me: </b>
 <p>
 - 🙋‍♂️ I'm Alberto, a tech lover since childhood.
-Computers have been my passion the whole life
+Computers have been my passion the whole life <br>
 - 🔭 I’m currently working as IT Engineer in the automotive indsutry developing software solution .<br>
 - 🌱 I'm on track for learning more about Data Analysis, Software Development and different Programming Languages<br>
 - ⚡ GEEK<br>